Skip to main content

 Police, Fire & 911 Dispatchers

-Police Officer (Entry-level or Certified)
+Police Officer (Entry-level Non-Certified or Certified)

-Firefighter (Non-certified or Certified)
+Firefighter (Entry-level Non-Certified or Certified)

-The City of Bryan is not currently accepting applications for the position of Firefighter (Non-certified or Certified) and the next entrance exam date has not been scheduled yet.
-But you can sign up to be notified as soon as we have more information about the next exam.
+The City of Bryan is not currently accepting applications for the position of Firefighter (Non-certified or Certified).
+The next entrance exam date has not been scheduled.
+Sign up to be notified when the application period for the next exam date opens.

 Sign Up to Be Notified